 The Fusion Stroll Competition is a program aimed to educate the campus community on the history of strolling, stepping, and saluting as an art form unique to culturally-based fraternal organizations.
 In collaboration with the Asian American Cultural Center, Bruce D. Nesbitt African American Cultural Center (BNAACC) and La Casa Cultural Latina (La Casa), Fraternity & Sorority Affairs works with a variety of staff and students to host this annual event.

 The competition consists of three rounds: an individual stroll or salute, a fusion stroll, and a showdown stroll from the organizations with the top three point totals.
 Each round consists of a winner.

-Check back soon for information on the Fall 2017 Fusion Stroll.
+Check back later for the 2018 Fusion Stroll date.

 For questions regarding Fusion Stroll, please contact Alex Suñé, Assistant Director for Fraternity & Sorority Affairs at firstname.lastname@example.org.

 - Greek Oscars

 - GUARD: Consent & Sexual Assault Prevention for Fraternities & Sororities

 - Imprint: Fraternity & Sorority Affairs Session